-Can you still file bankruptcy after the Bankruptcy Reform Act went into affect in October, 2005?
+Chapter 7 and Chapter 13 Bankruptcies can still be filed after the Bankruptcy Reform Act went into affect in October, 2005.

 Are your bills piling up and are creditors calling?
 Is Filing bankruptcy the answer for you?

 The answer is yes.
 It was widely misunderstood that the new bankruptcy law would make it harder for someone to file bankruptcy.
 It has turned out, however, that this is not true.

 The changes to the bankruptcy code that became effective in October, 2005 do not prevent most people from filing bankruptcy and discharging all or most of their debts.
 The major changes to the bankruptcy laws do not prevent you from filing bankruptcy, but do require you to receive financial counseling and pass a means test before you file bankruptcy.
 In other words, Bankruptcy is still an option for someone who has lost their job, has been laid off, or who has suffered a medical emergency causing them serious financial difficulty.